nowei/TetrisBot/README.md

 # TetrisBot instructions

 ## How to run
+To run: Just run `python player.py` and it should load in the weights found during our training process.

-To run, you need a `settings.config` file like in the main directory.
+To train: you need a `settings.config` file like in the main directory.

 `settings.config`:
 ```